krishaamer/green-filter-research/research/literature/sustainability.md

 -   Examples of greenwashing:

-    -   Geoffrey Supran (2022) Greenwashing is widespread in company social media communications.
+    Geoffrey Supran (2022) Greenwashing is widespread in company social media communications.

-    ``` text
-    -   "Most plastics marketed as"home compostable" don't actually work, with as much as 60% failing to disintegrate after six months" @purkissBigCompostExperiment2022
+-   Purkiss et al. (2022) highlights the confusion between compostable and biodegradable plastics and public misunderstanding what happens to these plastics when they reach the landfill.
+For example, “Most plastics marketed as”home compostable” don’t actually work, with as much as 60% failing to disintegrate after six months”
-    ```

 -   Napper & Thompson (2019): Shopping bags marketed as *biodegradable* don’t show deterioration after 3 years in salt-water sea environment .

--   Frédéric Simon (2020) and @kirataylorEUPlanPuts2021): While the EU has proposed legislation to curb greenwashing, EU climate policy itself has been criticized for greenwashing.
+-   Frédéric Simon (2020) and Kira Taylor (2021): While the EU has proposed legislation to curb greenwashing, EU climate policy itself has been criticized for greenwashing.

 -   Sometimes greenwashing comes under legislative protection.
 Booth (2022) describe how “A recent investigation shows illegal logging of protected areas in eastern European countries that supplies residential wood pellets in Italy.
 Belgium, Denmark, and the Netherlands are importing pellets from Estonia, where protected areas are logged for pellets and the country has lost its forest carbon sink, despite large-scale wood pellet plants being certified ‘sustainable’ by the Sustainable Biomass Program”.